kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 For more information, use the `help` command in the debugger, or take at the [ipdb repository](https://github.com/gotcha/ipdb) for guidance.

+## Useful to know (for advanced users)
+Each Kedro project has its own Jupyter kernel so you can switch between Kedro projects from a single Jupyter instance by selecting the appropriate kernel.

+If a Jupyter kernel with the name `kedro_<package_name>` already exists then it is replaced.
+This ensures that the kernel always points to the correct Python executable.
+For example, if you change conda environment in a Kedro project then you should re-run `kedro jupyter notebook` to replace the kernel specification with one that points to the new environment.

+You can use the `jupyter kernelspec` set of commands to manage your Jupyter kernels.
+For example, to remove a kernel, run `jupyter kernelspec remove <kernel_name>`.
 ### Managed services

 If you work within a managed Jupyter service such as a Databricks notebook you may be unable to execute `kedro jupyter notebook`.
 You can explicitly load the Kedro IPython extension with the `%load_ext` line magic: